Occupational health and safety

 OCCUPATIONAL HEALTH AND SAFETY MANAGEMENT SYSTEM

 In 2018, Portonave earned the certification of its Occupational Health and Safety Management system in the International Standard OHSAS 18.001:2007.
-The certification confirms the company’s commitment to sustainable development – where business, planet and human beings are at the same level of concern and care.
+In 2019, the certification ISO 45001:2018 confirms the company’s commitment to sustainable development – where business, planet and human beings are at the same level of concern and care.

 RISK ASSESSMENT AND CONTROL